-Nuts are a wonderful choice when you want a food that is filling, good for your heart and will make other dishes taste great!
-Nuts contain “good” unsaturated fats, they are relatively high in protein, have fiber, contain disease fighting phytochemicals, and they contain small amounts of vitamins and minerals.
+Nuts (Nuts for Diabetics) are a wonderful choice when you want food that is filling, good for your heart, and making other dishes taste great!
+Nuts contain “good” unsaturated fats, they are relatively high in protein, have fiber, contain disease-fighting phytochemicals, and they contain small amounts of vitamins and minerals.
 Did you know that calcium can be found in almonds?
 And folate, a B vitamin is found in hazelnuts and walnuts?

 Avocado History: On May 15, 1915, in the posh new Hotel Alexandria in Los Angeles, a cadre of California farmers gathered to decide the fate of a new crop.
 The ahuacate, a pebbly-skinned, pear-shaped fruit, had been a staple food in Mexico, and Central and South America since 500 B.C.
 In the 16th century, Spanish conquistadors fell in love with the fruit after observing its prized status among the Aztecs.
 Until the early 1900s, this fruit had never been grown commercially in the United States.
 Is Avocado Good For Diabetics?
 Read more